-The Consortium Multi-Academy Trust, now established, continues to be true to its aims to transform our schools, the offer to communities and the outcomes for pupils.
+Consortium Trust, now established, continues to be true to its aims to transform our schools, the offer to communities and the outcomes for pupils.
 We are all hugely ambitious for our settings and Trust - keen to learn, develop relationships, build and grow.

-The key barriers to the implementation of our strategic plan are not new, but focus around resourcing largely financial but also the daily challenges that we face to ensure that we have staff of sufficient ability and capability to deliver on the high expectations that we commonly share.
+The key barriers to the implementation of our strategic plan are not new, but focus around resourcing, largely financial, but also the daily challenges that we face to ensure that we have staff of sufficient ability and capability to deliver on the high expectations that we commonly share.
 A strong CPD offering is aiding both recruitment and retention of staff to support this priority.

 For our Trust to continue to develop in a positive way, growing sustainably and providing an exciting, professional offer we need to be adequately resourced through a combination of funding from the centre and maximising income generation.
-Income generation is being secured through outsourcing service provisions such as the PE and Outdoor Learning Team, Welfare, Inclusion, Safeguarding and Attendance Officer and through the successful application for grants and funding outside of the usual educational funding streams.
+Income generation is being secured through outsourcing service provisions such as Welfare, Inclusion, Safeguarding and Attendance Officer and through the successful application for grants and funding outside of the usual educational funding streams.
+The Trust also operates a successful Field Study centre at Winterton Primary and the swimming pool at Yoxford is hired by external parties.